naman14310/Interview_Prep/Subjects/OOPS/Class and Objects.md

 **Friend Function** can be given a special grant to access private and protected members.
 A friend function can be:
-a) A member of another class
+1. A member of another class
-b) A global function
+2. A global function

 ```cpp
 #include <iostream>